by Robert A. Muenchen, updated September 2, 2024

 Reproducibility & Sharing

 One of the biggest challenges that GUI users face is being able to reproduce their work.
 Reproducibility is useful for re-running everything on the same dataset if you find a data entry error.
 It’s also useful for applying your work to new datasets so long as they use the same variable names (or the software can handle name changes).
-Some scientific journals ask researchers to submit their files (usually code and data) along with their written report so that others can check their work.
+Some scientific journals ask researchers to submit their files (usually code and data) along with their written reports so that others can check their work.

 If your colleague is an R coder, you could export your dataset to whichever file format they need and save your jamovi code.
 Code export is a tedious, one-analysis-at-a-time copy-paste process.
 While the data management code is not exportable, the dataset itself will contain the results of those transformations.
 Your colleague could then install the jmv package from CRAN to run your code.
 Note that at the moment, the Bayesian analyses cannot display their R code, but the developers are aware of the issue and plan to fix it.